mohanshenoy/jquery/ReadMe.txt

 added contribute section
 added new contribute section

-# created feature/fb1 and added this line !
+# created feature/fb1 and added this line ! , updated this line again